basgoncalves/bip_opensim_hungarian_usports/instructions.md

 - What are peak force of biceps femoris and soleus muscles?

 ## 4.3 Simulation and Analysis of a Tendon Transfer Surgery (45 min)

 Protocol described here: https://simtk-confluence.stanford.edu:8443/pages/viewpage.action?pageId=92110947

 ### Questions
+- How did the MTU length of the rect_fem_r change?

 # ---------------------------------------
 #               Day 5